Free Events and Training for Community Groups in Ballarat

 The Community Governance Project funded by the City of Ballarat is working to provide support to community groups in the City of Ballarat, delivered across the four Neighbourhood Houses in Ballarat through a Strategic Partnership.

-REGISTER NOW for one or more of the seven FREE Workshops for Community Groups in Term 2, 2024
+REGISTER NOW for our FREE Workshops for Community Groups in Term 1, 2025.

 Check out our Community Group Governance Past Workshops.